Sharing memories: Honoring alums George K. Fadel and Roger Thompson

 George K. Fadel, who turned 103 on Dec.
 20, began law school in 1941 and finished just one year of his degree before shipping out to North Africa and Italy with the Army ROTC.
 When World War II ended in Europe, he enrolled again at the College of Law, graduating in 1948.

 “Most everybody was in general practice, focusing on divorces and probations,” Fadel recalled about his time in law school.
 “Specialties didn’t come along until at least the ’80s.
 When I graduated, there were about 50 or 60 people in my class.
 In 1953, they graduated 100 people.
 Cal Rampton [attorney and later Utah governor] said, ‘I don’t know where all these attorneys are going to get clients.
-I don’t know where my next client is coning from.'”
+I don’t know where my next client is coming from.'”

-Fortunately, Fadel was able to find work, serving as city attorney for Bountiful, Utah, before becoming the mayor in 1954 and later working in his law office until age 100.
+Fortunately, Fadel was able to find work, serving as city attorney for Bountiful, Utah, before becoming mayor in 1954 and later working in his law office until age 100.

 When Fadel was a new graduate, he had lunch frequently with James E. Faust, also a 1948 graduate and a Utah representative for whom the Utah Law library is named.
 Within their first year as alums, Fadel and Faust took a criminal case together, representing a store owner defending his business.